Published July 8, 2020

 2020 was on track to being the best year yet for most businesses.
 Buyer confidence was high, and the proven methods of sales and marketing were working.
 However, the COVID-19 pandemic brought that to a screeching halt.
 Buyer confidence plummeted, and most companies are in survival mode.

 The important question, really, is what does survival mode mean?
 Does it mean that your business shuts down all efforts for expansion, or does it mean you fight even harder to grow your business with more creativity?

 The “proven method” of hosting events is perhaps the sales and marketing effort that has been hit the hardest.
 Event management needs to be reinvented post-pandemic.
-Hosting different types of events, whether it is trade show or a national sales meeting, has become not only difficult but illegal in some cases.
+Hosting different types of events, whether it is a trade show or a national sales meeting, has become not only difficult but illegal in some cases.
 For smart and nimble sales and marketing professionals, this is an obstacle that can be overcome.

-In a time where most internal meetings are had over video chat (see: the endless stream of Zoom memes), why can’t we turn trade shows and national sales meetings into virtual conferences?
+In a time where most internal meetings are now virtual meetings (see: the endless stream of Zoom memes), why can’t we turn trade shows and national sales meetings into virtual conferences?
 What are the keys to making every virtual event successful?
 This is how to use virtual event marketing to make every virtual event a great success.

 One of the most under-planned and underestimated aspects of in-person events is the social component.
 The person-to-person connections that are made at events often produce more solid relationships than any sales pitch.
 How can those be replicated virtually?

 The real key to this is that it needs to be natural.
 How are you connecting with the people in your personal life?
 What methods of communication seem organic?
 Pre- and post-event communication facilitation is key.